murdomacgregor/PZ-BogaPizza/README.md

 All additions feature custom-made models and textures.

-Also adds a recipe for Marinara sauce and jelly beans, which are both uncraftable in the original game.
+Also adds a recipe for marinara sauce and jelly beans, which are both uncraftable in the original game.

 Future updates are planned and currently in the works.